Table of Contents

 Types of Cases Most Likely to Be Accepted

-- High-Profile Criminal Justice Issues: Cases that spotlight significant concerns within the criminal justice system, such as wrongful convictions, sentencing disparities, or police conduct, often garner the Court’s attention.
-These cases can lead to landmark rulings that redefine legal standards and practices.
+- High-Profile Criminal Justice Issues: Cases that highlight systemic problems within the criminal justice system—such as wrongful convictions, racial disparities in sentencing, or police misconduct—often attract the Court’s attention.
+These cases can lead to transformative rulings that reform legal procedures and protect individual rights.
+Notable examples include decisions on the death penalty and the rights of the accused under the Fourth and Fifth Amendments.

 Notable Trends and Shifts in Supreme Court Grants